tapanther/Tritan/docs/CultOfFive.md

 - *Cathedral of the Republic (Siddar City)* :

-    The Cathedral of the Republic, sometimes called Siddar Cathedral, is the largest Temple of the Five within Siddar City and the Republic.
-Located on the outskirts of the Government District, the Cathedral was founded by Ahrya Veldamahn, the 7th Lord Protector of the Republic, to establish the Cult of Five as the official state religion.
+    The Cathedral of the [Republic][Republic of Siddarmark], sometimes called Siddar Cathedral, is the largest Temple of the Five within [Siddar City][Siddar City] and the Republic.
+Located on the outskirts of the Government District, the Cathedral was founded by Ahrya Veldamahn, the 7th Lord Protector of the Republic, to establish the [Cult of Five][Cult of Five] as the official state religion.

 - *Draseotheoa (Blackpoint)* :